+Student signature: Date:

 Student name typed or clearly printed:

 sential Functions Signature Form

 master to become employable.
-Examples of this programmetry Accrediting Agency for Clinical Laboratory Science, in Rehabilitation Act of 1973, requires us to define and present these essential functions, please consult with the discuss your individual situation.
-If restrictions are made.
-To discuss accommodations, the student must present the student must be presented by the student must be pre · ·
+Examples of this prog Accrediting Agency for Clinical Laboratory Science, in Rehabilitation Act of 1973, requires us to define and a meet these essential functions, please consult with the ·

+Have read and have understood the essential fun I can perform the essential functions. ctions for the Histotechnician Certificate Program.
+I believe tha

 Signature: Date:

-I certify that I have read the application instructio the above materials. ns, completed this application accurately, and have enclosed
+I certify that I have read the application instructio the above materials. ons, completed this application accurately, and have enclosed

 Student signature: Date: